-Crime is a social factor in society.
+Crime is a social factor in the society.
 It is an inevitable behavioural element of society.
 In everyday life, it is obvious that some people refuse to keep to the tenets of good behavioural culture, renege in abiding by the laws of governance, deviate from the path of acceptable norms of society, and engage in a pattern of life that puts them in direct collision with the law.
 From the time of Cain in the Holy book till now, crime has remained a steady unresolved behavioural pattern of modern society.
 It can be argued that crime is a natural social phenomenon in context and content.
-It promotes distinct demarcation between good and bad behaviouMbintiscon interphenomenon in Context and content.
+It promotes distinct demarcation between good and bad behaviour in the society.